psilospore/haskell-practicum-no-code/README.md

 1. A REPL to quickly itterate on code changes
    1. Use :reload after code changes
 1. A running server
+   1. This just needs to be re-run
-   1. This won't reload automatically and you will need to re-run the command manually on changes.
+   1. You will be able make requests to the server
 1. A postgres instance that you can also directly connect to.
 1. LSP support